formidablejs/formidablejs.org/docs/middleware.md

 ## Defining Middleware {#defining-middleware}

-To create a new middleware, use the `make middleware` Craftsman command:
+To create a new middleware, use the `make:middleware` Craftsman command:

 ```
-craftsman make middleware CheckAge
+node craftsman make:middleware CheckAge
 ```

 This command will place a new `CheckAge` class within your `app/Http/Middleware` directory.
 In this middleware, we will only allow access to the route if the supplied `age` is greater than 18.
 Otherwise, we will throw an Exception.